 - Type lambdas, replacing encodings using structural types and type projection.

-- Context Queries (aka implicit function types) offering abstraction over given parameters.
+- Implicit Function Types offering abstraction over given parameters.

 These are essential core features of Scala 3.
 Without them, Scala 3 would be a completely different language, with different foundations.